EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 'For Me, Acting Is Pushing The Envelope Of Conversation; It's Not For Fame'

 Q. We live in times where content-driven cinema is the king and actors are ready to experiment with their roles.
-But unfortunately, we still see them getting type-casted in some way or the other.
+But unfortunately, we still see them getting type-cast in some way or the other.

-Say for example, a Ranbir Kapoor.
+Say, for example, a Ranbir Kapoor.
 We all know that he is a brilliant actor who has done some phenomenal work.
 But there was a phase where many felt that the actor was overdoing his 'man-child' act and getting repetitive in those terms.
 Do these thoughts ever cross your mind?

 A. "Not at all.
 The best way you can give your best in acting is to be yourself.
 I am very surprised to hear what these people had to say about Ranbir Kapoor.
 I think his range of acting and the scripts that he has chosen has been the most varied.
 So if he can be questioned that who am I?